ericoporto/ags-manual-wiki/FAQ.md

 **Q. I created a script function, but I get "function is undefined" error trying to call it elsewhere.**

-A. If you have a function written in script file `my_script_A.asc`, and you want to call it from a different script file `my_script_B.asc`, you need to correctly declare it as import on it's header `my_script_A.ash`.
+A. If you have a function written in script file `my_script_A.asc`, and you want to call it from a different script file `my_script_B.asc`, you need to correctly declare it as import on its header `my_script_A.ash`.
 Additionally, make sure the function is declared/defined above your call in script or placed in a higher script module, move function up if necessary.

 ---